The impact of the explicit representation of convection on the climate of a tidally locked planet in global stretched-mesh simulations: Results

 Adopting a refined mesh allows us to simulate convective clouds covering the substellar area in great detail.
 As the snapshots in Fig.~\ref{fig:snap_hist}a--d show, the stretched-mesh simulations produce spatial patterns of total column cloud condensate and precipitation rate similar to those reported in a convection-permitting limited-area model \citep{Sergeev20_atmospheric}.
 The coarse, quasi-uniform mesh, on the other hand, produces a smoother pattern with a smaller variation of cloudiness and less extreme rainfall.

-The stretched-mesh simulation without a convection parameterization (\expSE), reproduces the so-called ``cloud streets'' on the day side's periphery (Fig.~\ref{fig:snap_hist}a).
+On the periphery of the substellar region, the stretched-mesh simulation without a convection parameterization (\expSE), produces cloud bands reminiscent of ``cloud streets'' (Fig.~\ref{fig:snap_hist}a).
 These parallel elongated bands of clouds with cloud-free conditions between them were reported by \citet{Yang23_cloud} in quasi-global convection-permitting simulations for TRAPPIST-1e.
 They form as a result of the persistent advection of cold air from the night side onto a warmer ocean surface of the day side, resulting in a formation of convective boundary layers.
 This is similar to the roll convection occurring in cold-air outbreaks on Earth \citep[e.g.][]{Gryschka05_roll}.
-Our work supports the results from \citet{Yang23_cloud} and demonstrates that cloud streets can be reproduced in a stretched-mesh global model at a reduced computational cost.
+Cloud streets can have a cooling effect on the global climate because the outgoing longwave radiation is larger in the clear-sky regions than that in the cloudy regions \citep{Yang23_cloud}.
+Our work supports the results from \citet{Yang23_cloud} and suggests that cloud streets can be reproduced in a stretched-mesh global model at a reduced computational cost.
+However, they may also be an artifact of under-resolving turbulence because of the increasing grid spacing and the 1D boundary layer parameterization in our setup \citep[for the relevant discussion, see][]{Boutle14_seamless}.